goderich/dissertation/dissertation.md

 \end{tabular}
 \end{table}

-C'uli' does not allow bilabial consonants /b/, /m/, or /p/ to appear in word-final position.
+Klesan does not allow bilabial consonants /b/, /m/, or /p/ to appear in word-final position.
 This is discussed in @sec:merger-labial-velar.

 Likewise, /l/ does not occur word-finally either in my dataset, see @sec:merger-final-l-n for more details.
-It should be noted that my data comes from Pyahaw village (碧候), one of five villages where C'uli' is spoken. @li1998 includes data from all five villages, and in his data Ropoy (金岳) and Kngyan (金洋) do have final /l/, so this is not common to all C'uli' speakers.
+It should be noted that my data comes from Pyahaw village (碧候), one of five villages where Klesan is spoken. @li1998 includes data from all five villages, and in his data Ropoy (金岳) and Kngyan (金洋) do have final /l/, so this is not common to all Klesan speakers.
 <!-- TODO: cite li 1998? and  chen 2011 for both of these -->

 The phoneme /k/ may be backed by some speakers.
 Its phonetic realization is sometimes uvular [q], but not consistently.
-There is only one dorsal plosive phoneme in C'uli', but its pronunciation may vary.
+There is only one dorsal plosive phoneme in Klesan, but its pronunciation may vary.

 The voiced obstruents /b/ and /g/ are normally pronounced as voiced fricatives [β] (or [v]) and [ɣ], respectively.
 This was assumed to be true for all Atayal dialects with the exception of Plngawan [@li1981;@li1985].
-However I did notice and record plosive variants [b] and [g] in C'uli' as well as Skikun (see @sec:skikun-consonants).
+However I did notice and record plosive variants [b] and [g] in Klesan as well as Skikun (see @sec:skikun-consonants).

-#### C'uli' vowel inventory
+#### Klesan vowel inventory

-C'uli' distinguishes five vowel phonemes plus a quasi-phonemic schwa, as shown in @tbl:culi-vowels.
+Klesan distinguishes five vowel phonemes plus a quasi-phonemic schwa, as shown in @tbl:culi-vowels.

 \begin{table}[h]
 \centering
-\caption{C'uli' Atayal vowel inventory}
+\caption{Klesan Atayal vowel inventory}
 \label{tbl:culi-vowels}
 \begin{tabular}{ c c c } \hline
 i     &        & u     \\